Adverse reactions are listed as follows by MedDRA body system organ class and by frequency:

 Very Rare: Leukopenia, thrombocytopenia.

 Leukopenia is mainly reported in immunocompromised patients.

-Psychiatric and nervous system disorders: Rare: Dizziness, confusion, hallucinations, decreased consciousness.
-Very rare: Agitation, tremor, ataxia, dysarthria, psychotic symptoms, convulsions, encephalopathy, coma.
+Rare: Dizziness, confusion, hallucinations, decreased consciousness.
+Very Rare: Agitation, tremor, ataxia, dysarthria, psychotic symptoms, convulsions, encephalopathy, coma.

-Skin and subcutaneous tissue disorders: Uncommon: Rashes including photosensitivity.
+Uncommon: Rashes including photosensitivity.
 Rare: Pruritus.
-Very rare: Urticaria, angioedema.
+Very Rare: Urticaria, angioedema.

 Rare: Renal impairment.
 Very Rare: Acute renal failure, renal pain.
 Renal pain may be associated with renal failure.